This post contains affiliate links and I will be compensated if you make a purchase after clicking on my links.

 Hiccups in your dog are thought to be caused by a dog swallowing too much air.

 This can happen when a dog eats or drinks too quickly or by eating too much at one time.
-Even experiencing stressful events, including fear or excitement, can lead to hiccups.
+Experiencing stressful events, including fear or excitement, can lead to hiccups.

 Many times, hiccups in dogs are perfectly normal and will quickly resolve themselves on their own in just a few minutes.